 Why is Italy so big?
 And why is it fenced in on three sides?
 The map itself offers very few clues, but nothing piques the interest like a good old treasure hunt.
-Even if the treasure is our understanding of the map itself.

 First clue: the title.
 L'Italia nei mari translates as 'Italy in the seas'.
 The map is not concerned with Italy's continental geopolitics, but with its maritime position.
 That makes sense.
 Most of Italy is a peninsula that juts out into the Mediterranean.
 Only 20% of its 9,500-km (5,900-mi) borders are with its terrestrial neighbours, the rest is with the Adriatic (in the east), Ionian (south), Tyrrhenian (southwest) and Ligurian (northwest) Seas.